Test Prep ACT Test - American College Testing: English, Math, Reading, Science, Writing Exam

 • A. NO CHANGE

-• D. father of
+• D. whoever heard of a bicycle,

 Explanation: